 - Chest X-ray.
 This finds out if the cancer has spread to the lungs.

 - Bone scan.
 This finds out if the cancer has spread to the bones.

-The stage and grade of your cancer are important in choosing the right treatments.
+Knowing the stage and grade of your cancer is important in choosing the right treatments.

 Other diagnostic tests that may be done include:

 - A complete blood count (CBC) to find out if you have anemia.